serverless-appsync/serverless-appsync-simulator/README.md

 ## Override (or mock) values

-Sometimes, some references **cannot** be resolved, as they result in an *Output* from Cloudformation.
-Or you might want to use mocked values in your local environment.
+Sometimes, some references **cannot** be resolved, as they come from an *Output* from Cloudformation; or you might want to use mocked values in your local environment.

-In those cases, you can define (or override) those values using the `refMap` and `getAtt` options of the plugin.
+In those cases, you can define (or override) those values using the `refMap` and `getAtt` options.

 - `refMap` takes a mapping of *resource name* to *value* pairs
 - `getAtt` takes a mapping of *resource name* to *attribute/values* pairs